gabrieleguidoni/rest_guess_number/README.md

 Two web services will play the game “Guess the Number”.
+This is the server app.